The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 • after that, write: list volume;

-• keep an eye on the 100 MB partition and consider what letter it belongs to.
+• Keep an eye on the partition with a total volume of 100 MB and consider what letter it belongs to.

 Important!
-In our picture containing the sample, the corresponding disk is under the letter C.
+In our picture containing the sample, the corresponding disk is located under the letter C.

-In the same way, CD/DVD-ROM is delimited by the letter "F".
-"D" stands for data disc.
+In the same way, CD/DVD-ROM is limited to the letter “F”.
+"D" stands for data disk.

-After that, in a clear sequence, follow these steps:
+After this, in a clear sequence, perform the following actions:

 3. Copy the bootmgr file to a small disk.
 In our picture “C”: copy bootmgr C:\.

-After that, a message should appear indicating that one file was successfully copied.
+After this, a message should appear indicating that one file was successfully copied.

-However, it often happens that after writing the actual OS to a pre-partitioned disk, it is impossible to find the hidden 100 MB section.
-Under these circumstances, you must transfer the bootmgr file directly to the data disks.
-In order to simplify the task of indicating the location of the required file, as well as to prevent subsequent occurrence of the “bootmgr is missing” error, copy it to disk.
-For example from our picture, we are talking about device D. Thus, the following action is to be performed: copy bootmgr D:\.
+However, it often happens that after recording the current OS on a previously partitioned disk, it is impossible to find the hidden 100 MB section.
+In such circumstances, you need to transfer the bootmgr file directly to the data disks.
+In order to simplify the task of indicating the location of the required file, and also to prevent subsequent occurrences of the “bootmgr is missing” error, copy it to disk.
+Using the example from our picture, we're talking about about device D. Thus, the following action must be performed: copy bootmgr D:\.

 Restart your PC.
-When there are no changes, access the command line again using the following action: bootsect /nt60 All.
+When no changes have occurred, access the command line again using the following action: bootsect /nt60 All.

 Restart your computer.
-When there is a bootmgr is missing error, the drive is not marked as "active".
+When the bootmgr is missing error exists, the disk is not marked as active.

-Making a disk "Active" using the command line
+Making the disk “Active” using the command line

-The disk with the boot file must include bootmgr and be listed as active.
-If it is in the active state, then from it, in principle, it becomes possible Windows boot.
-If the wrong disk is considered active, the result of the system boot will henceforth be “erroneous”.
+The disk with the boot file must include bootmgr and also be listed as active.
+If it is in an active state, then in principle it becomes possible Windows boot.
+If the wrong disk is considered active, the system boot result will henceforth be “incorrect”.

-1. Enter already known: diskpart and list disk;
+1. Enter the already known ones: diskpart and list disk;

-2. You will see a list containing hard disks.
-From it, select the drive that stores the operating system.
-Perform this step, depending on the size of the disks.
-In the event that only one disk is installed on your computer, select it using the action: select disk 0 or 1.
+2. A list will open in front of you containing hard drives.
+From it, select the disk storing the operating system.
+Make this step based on the size of the disks.
+If there is only one disk installed on your computer, select it using the action: select disk 0 or 1.

 3. After that, enter a query to view all its sections: list partition;

-4. Look for the required section with a size of 100 MB.
-If you don't find a small section, choose the first or second section, taking into account which drive Windows was installed on.
+4. Look for the required section of 100 MB in size.
+If you do not find a small section, select the first or second section, taking into account which disk Windows was installed on.
 Decide on the section number: select partition 1 (2), and also activate the section: active, then click exit.
-Before the exit request is made, a notification should appear like this: "The section is marked as active."
+Before making an exit request, a notification like this should appear: “The section is marked as active.”

 5. Restart your computer.

-Problem fixed.
-Now you know what to do and how to solve the problem with the bootloader.
+The problem has been fixed.
+Now you know what to do and how to solve the bootloader problem.
 Work with pleasure!